-Proposition 3 is our key result.
-Because its time series premise is weaker than monotone synergy, we cannot use Proposition 1 in its proof.
-For finite type models, the optimal matching is generically unique by Koopmans and Beckmann (1957).
-We consider uniqueness for continuum models in §5.4.
+Proposition 3 is our most general result.
+Since its time series premise is weaker than monotone synergy, we cannot deduce it from Proposition $1.^{11}$ Proposition 3 applies to output functions with a unique optimal matching, but optimal matchings are generically unique in finite type models by Koopmans and Beckmann (1957).
+We prove uniqueness for continuum models with a stronger cross-sectional proviso in §5.4.